KHS-Robotics/Demonator3/README.md

 Demonator3
 ==========

-Contains the code used in KCSD's 2014 robot.
+Contains the code used for Kennett High School (Team 4342) Demon Robotics for Aerial Assist